Selective covering properties of product spaces, II: gamma spaces: theory and more applications

 As $\aleph_1<\fd$ in the Cohen model, the consequence that products of \gs{}s in $\R$ satisfy $\sfin(\Om,\Om)$ there is trivial, i.e., follows from sheer cardinality considerations.

-The following theorem solves, in the negative, Problem 3.1 (and thus also Problems 3.2 and 3.3) of Samet--Tsaban \cite[{\S}3]{SPMB18}.\footnote{The solution of these problems is also reported in \cite{SchTall10}, but the discussion following Problem \ref{prb:weiss} applies here too.} This problem asks whether every set $X\sub\R$ with the Hurewicz property, and with Menger's property in all finite powers, necessarily has the Hurewicz property in all finite powers.
-Theorem \ref{thm:gnoth} also provides a consistently positive answer to Problem 3.4 there, since adding $\aleph_1$ Cohen reals to a model of \CH{} preserves \CH{}.
+The following theorem solves, in the negative, Problem 3.1 (and thus also Problems~3.2 and 3.3) of Samet--Tsaban~\cite[{\S}3]{SPMB18}.
+This problem asks whether every set $X\sub\R$ with the Hurewicz property, and with Menger's property in all finite powers, necessarily has the Hurewicz property in all finite powers.
+Theorem~\ref{thm:gnoth} also provides a consistently positive answer to Problem~3.4 there, since adding $\aleph_1$ Cohen reals to a model of \CH{} preserves \CH{}.
+A proposed solution of these problems in~\cite{SchTall10} is withdrawn in~\cite{STErrata}, for the reasons in the discussion following Problem~\ref{prb:weiss}.

-\bthm In any model obtained by adding uncountably many Cohen reals to a model of \CH{}, there is a set $X\sub\R$ such that $X$ satisfies $\sone(\Tau,\Ga)$ and $\sone(\Om,\Om)$, but its square $X^2$ does not satisfy $\ufin(\Op,\Ga)$. \ethm \bpf In the ground model, using \CH{}, let $X$ be the set in the proof of Theorem \ref{thm:manysol}.
+\bthm In any model obtained by adding uncountably many Cohen reals to a model of \CH{}, there is a set $X\sub\R$ such that $X$ satisfies $\sone(\Tau,\Ga)$ and $\sone(\Om,\Om)$, but its square $X^2$ does not satisfy $\ufin(\Op,\Ga)$. \ethm \bpf In the ground model, using \CH{}, let $X$ be the set in the proof of Theorem~\ref{thm:manysol}.
 Move to the generic extension.
-By Theorem \ref{thm:gpres}, the set $X$ remains the union of two \gs{}s.
+By Theorem~\ref{thm:gpres}, the set $X$ remains the union of two \gs{}s.
 Thus, $X$ satisfies $\sone(\Tau,\Ga)$.
-All finite powers of ground model sets, including $X$, satisfy $\sone(\Op,\Op)$ in the extension \cite[Theorem 11]{SchTall10}.
+All finite powers of ground model sets, including $X$, satisfy $\sone(\Op,\Op)$ in the extension~\cite[Theorem 11]{SchTall10}.
 Equivalently, $X$ satisfies $\sone(\Om,\Om)$.
-By Theorem \ref{thm:manysol}, in the ground model, the square $X^2$ does not satisfy $\sfin(\Op,\Op)$, and thus does not satisfy $\ufin(\Op,\Ga)$.
-It follows that, in the extension, the square $X^2$ does not satisfy $\ufin(\Op,\Ga)$ \cite[Theorem 37]{SchTall10}. \epf
+By Theorem~\ref{thm:manysol}, in the ground model, the square $X^2$ does not satisfy $\sfin(\Op,\Op)$, and thus does not satisfy $\ufin(\Op,\Ga)$.
+It follows that, in the extension, the square $X^2$ does not satisfy $\ufin(\Op,\Ga)$~\cite[Theorem 37]{SchTall10}. \epf

 Similarly, we have the following.

 \bthm In any model obtained by adding uncountably many Cohen reals to a model of \CH{}, there are \gs{}s $X,Y\sub\R$ such that $X\x Y$ satisfies $\sone(\Om,\Om)$ but not $\ufin(\Op,\Ga)$. \ethm